The 33 Funniest Reality Show Catchphrases of All Time

-When something is so true, you’d swear to it on a bible like they do in court, but you’re not going to because you’re not technically under oath, and also what you’re saying is probably untrue anyway, that’s when it’s appropriate to shout “bible” like a crazy person.
+This funny catchphrase attempts to explain a time when something is so true, you’d swear to it on a bible like they do in court, but you’re not going to because you’re not technically under oath, and also what you’re saying is probably untrue anyway, that’s when it’s appropriate to shout “bible” like a crazy person.

 “Welcome to flavortown!”
 (Diners, Drive-Ins, and Dives)

 Y’know Guy Fieri, it’s okay just to say “This taste good.”
 But making up a fictional municipality for decadent food is definitely a way more fun way to go.
-And for more fun in the kitchen, check out The 30 Most Useless Home Appliances Ever Created.

 “G.T.L.”
 (Jersey Shore)

 It’s likely that without this mnemonic device, the boys from Jersey Shore would’ve totally left out something on their “gym, tan, laundry” to-do list.
 They might have accidentally read a book or had a moment of self-reflection!
 (Burn.)
-And speaking of The Jersey Shore, here are 22 Other Things That Have Become Obsolete Since 2000.

 “Bloop, bloop, bloop!”
 (The Real Housewives of Atlanta)